ROCK CLIMBING INSTRUCTION MANUAL

 belay!".

-- Remove safety draws.
+- Remove safety draws and top quickdraw.

 - Cleaning: Removal of lower quickdraws: Personal